 This easy slow cooker BBQ chicken will keep for up to 4 days in an air-tight container or for up to 4 months in the freezer.

 Add this chicken to a freezer-safe zip-style bag and press the extra air out to freeze it.

 You can definitely put raw chicken in your slow cooker.
 That is how it cooks with all of the flavors from the sauce.

-The chicken will make a lot of liquid as it cooks, so it is unnecessary to cover the chicken in liquid.
+The chicken will make a lot of liquid as it cooks, so covering the chicken in liquid is unnecessary.

-Although it is hard, you can overcook your chicken in a slow cooker.
-Always stick to a recipe's cook time for the best results.
+Although hard, you can overcook your chicken in a slow cooker.
+Always stick to a recipe's cooking time for the best results.

 Unfortunately, you can not cook frozen chicken in a slow cooker.
 The temperature is too low, and the chicken can spoil cooking so slowly.

 - Grilled Chicken Filet Burger